Holocaust Symposium for

 - Illustrates how institutions can be turned against a segment of society

 - Increases our understanding about human possibilities in extreme and desperate situations

 - Reinforces humanistic values that protect and preserve free and just societies

-The Holocaust Symposium for Teens is an extracurricular program for high school students consisting of:
+The Holocaust Symposium for High School Students is an extracurricular program for high school students consisting of:

 - Six 60-90 minute in-person or virtual learning sessions

 - Two written reflections

 - Optional visit to a Holocaust museum or memorial, pending funding

 Students who attend all of the learning sessions, read the book and submit reflections will receive a Certificate of Completion.